istio/istio.io/content/docs/tasks/traffic-management/egress.md

 title: Control Egress Traffic
 description: Describes how to configure Istio to route traffic from services in the mesh to external services.
 weight: 40
-redirect_from:
-    - /docs/tasks/traffic-management/egress/index.html
 ---
-{% include home.html %}

-> Note: This task uses the new [v1alpha3 traffic management API]({{home}}/blog/2018/v1alpha3-routing.html).
+> This task uses the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
 The old API has been deprecated and will be removed in the next Istio release.
 If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.6/docs/tasks/).

 By default, Istio-enabled services are unable to access URLs outside of the cluster because iptables is used in the pod to transparently redirect all outbound traffic to the sidecar proxy,